grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 Todo :

 1. When pc starts up, start ethercat bus, do this by a script that also set's the mac adres in the /etc/sysconfig/ethercat file.

+To test :

+    contab -e

+    @reboot /etc/init.d/ethercat start
+    ..

-2. Look if deb packages can do a apt-get install in the preinst file.
+3. Look if deb packages can do a apt-get install in the preinst file.
 This seems not possible.
-3. Think about program removal system menu items.
+4. Think about program removal system menu items.
-4. Do research about the ethercat patches related to ec-debianize
+5. Do research about the ethercat patches related to ec-debianize
-5. Try to get the halcompiler used by qt
+6. Try to get the halcompiler used by qt
-6.
+7.

 ## Interesting links :